iopsmon/dc_inventory/README.md

 For this app, I have set the polling for every once a day at 12:00 day, afte this a saved search will run at 01:00am and push the data into a kv store.
 The KV store is used for tables and is much faster.

-The dashboard will also provide soem stats on server resources, if you are collecting server metrics data, if not then its ok no data will be shown.
+The dashboard will also provide some stats on server resources, if you are collecting server metrics data, if not then its ok no data will be shown.

-The python script in the app will generate event data into a file which is contains, a unique id, node name, ip address, system type, processor information, it will then use a look up for for Linux OS types.
+The python script in the app will generate event data into a file which contains, a unique host id, node name, ip address, system type, processor information, it will then use a look up for for Linux OS types.

 ![](images/inventory.jpg)